AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 ## Active profiles {#active-profiles}

 An active profile is a profile that customer has attempted to communicate with during the past 12 months via any channel.

+According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
+Please refer to your latest contract for reference on number of purchased active profiles.
+Learn more in [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 You can monitor the number of active profiles on your instance directly from Campaign Control Panel.
 For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html){target="_blank"}.

 The following guardrails and limitations apply: